 Meniere’s Disease Treatments Versus Natural Alternatives

 A low-sodium diet is vital for a patient with certain cardiac issues, but it can lead to other problems for a person that doesn’t really need to be on this type of diet.
-Diuretics (water pill) can leave a person dehydrated, and that opens you up to all sorts of effects, including vertigo – one of the very things the pills are prescribed to treat, Finally, in severe cases, some doctors have recommended destructive surgeries that relieve some symptoms for the Meniere’s patient but could also result in permanent hearing loss.
+Diuretics (water pill) can dehydrate a person, and that opens you up to all sorts of effects, including vertigo – one of the very things the pills should treat.
+Finally, in severe cases, some doctors have recommended destructive surgeries that relieve some symptoms for the Meniere’s patient but could also result in permanent hearing loss.
 Some patients have been convinced to try these surgeries with the caveat that Meniere’s only affects one ear.
 However, some patients have undergone surgery only to find out that Meniere’s sets in for the other ear later on.
 While complications are not very common, they happen often enough to make it worth exhausting every natural therapy before opting for the invasive ones.

 Upper cervical chiropractic is emerging as a great natural alternative for all sorts of vertigo diseases, including Meniere’s.
 It is safe, gentle, and effective for nearly every patient who is suffering from vertigo along with an upper cervical misalignment.
 So how do you know if you have a misalignment in your C1 and C2?